-First a few ground rules about cooking:
+First, a few ground rules:

 1. Never cook inside of a tent!